A case study of spatiotemporal forecasting techniques for weather forecasting: Spatiotemporal forecasting: baselines

-Weather time series are collected across various latitude and longitude points and fall into the category where we have fixed spatial coordinates and the measurements change over time, as shown in Figure \ref{fig:STFS}.
+Weather time series are collected at various latitude and longitude points, falling into the category of fixed spatial coordinates with measurements that change over time.
+For the classification of spatiotemporal datasets, please refer to \cite{Das_ST} and \cite{STML}.
 There are many ways to make predictions in this situation.
 One of the most straightforward ideas for forecasting time series at multiple locations is to use location-specific models to forecast at each location separately.
-This method has two major flaws: first, it is computationally expensive and requires a large amount of memory to save separate models, limiting its applicability to small areas; second, it ignores the effects of neighbouring time series.
+This method has two major flaws: first, it is computationally expensive and requires a large amount of memory to save separate models, limiting its applicability to small areas; second, it ignores the effects of neighboring time series.
 In general, this approach is not feasible.
-Instead of training models at each individual location, one may select a subset of locations to train the models and then test/evaluate them at all locations, with each trained model being tested in its neighbourhood.
+Instead of training models at each location, one may select a subset of locations to train the models and then test/evaluate them at all locations, with each trained model being tested in its neighbourhood.
 The main issue now is how to sample these points in the region.
 One of the simplest methods is {\em naive sampling}, which randomly draws a desired number of points from latitude-longitude space.
-However, naive sampling methods are ineffective because they may ignore some important regions.
+Naive sampling methods may be ineffective as they might overlook important regions.
 Although many factors influence climate, latitude direction is crucial when analyzing temperature, irradiance, etc., because different latitudes receive different amounts of solar energy \cite{lat-temp}, i.e., the temperature gradient changes more rapidly in the direction of latitude than in the direction of longitude.
-Therefore, a clever approach would be to sample more points in the latitude direction than in the longitude direction, as shown in Figure \ref{fig:samples_lats}.
+Therefore, a clever approach would be to sample more points in the latitude direction than in the longitude direction, as shown in Fig. \ref{fig:samp}.
+Although the approach outlined above makes logical sense, it highly depends on the problem at hand.
+The nature of the underlying problem is often unknown to us, so we may not be able to determine the most important geospatial direction.
+Regarding more general problems, we prefer {\em clustering}, where the idea is to cluster geospatial locations based on some metric distance.
+In this case, the basic assumption is that the nearby locations have similar climate behavior, which generally holds.
+In the context of clustering spatiotemporal data, research presented in \cite{Dimred} suggests to use DBSCAN or to use haversine\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.haversine_distances.html}} distance metric for the nearest-neighbor clustering.
+Finally, after clustering (sampling), the idea is to train the location-specific models (models respecting temporal correlations) on (central) time series indicated by the black dots in Fig. \ref{fig:samp} and then to perform prediction by evaluating the trained models at each location within its respective cluster (region).